muratk5n/thirdwave/en/index.md

 ---

 I wonder how much damages the shitlib media would have to pay if tried and convicted for their Russiagate lies..
-IMO that lie cost the country nearly 100 billion.
+If properly priced the incurred damages would probably reach 100 billion dollars.

 ---